Community Connections

 Community Connections Hub

-The Community Connections Hub will collaborate with the Edinburgh International Festival over a period of at least 18 months to explore opportunities for collaboration and connection.
-We want to explore what our core values of discovery and connection mean for Edinburgh’s citizens whilst finding ways to reflect the ideas, ambitions and creative interests of different communities within our organisational commitments.
+Our partnership spans 18 months to explore opportunities for collaboration and connection.
+We will examine what our core values of discovery and connection mean for Edinburgh whilst finding ways to reflect the ideas, ambitions and creative interests of communities.

 Culture Clubs: Rituals That Unite Us

 Culture Club brings together different communities in a shared meal, sharing the ritual of food, sharing rituals, sharing conversation and even song.
-Culture Club attendees will then travel together to one of our venues to share a performance and cultural experience.
-These events could also be an opportunity to hold a talk, discussion or debate, invite speakers from the programme and local community.
+Culture Club attendees travel together to one of our venues to share a performance and cultural experience.
+These events provide an opportunity to talk, discuss or debate, often with invited international or local speakers.

 Healing Arts Scotland

-This year, we are hosting the opening celebration of Healing Arts week in collaboration with Scottish Ballet.
+In August 2024 we hosted the opening celebration of Healing Arts week in collaboration with Scottish Ballet.

 Healing Arts Scotland is the world’s first nationwide Healing Arts campaign: a week of celebrating and advocating for improved physical, mental and social health through the arts.
 Spearheaded by Scottish Ballet and in collaboration with the World Health Organisation and Jameel Arts and Health Lab, these events bring together a national coalition of organisations across culture, science, health, education and government.